Serenitychic/nccs/_datasets/core.md

 * 501C3-CHARITIES-PC: Contains variables found only in 990 filings for 501(c)(3) organizations
 * 501CE-NONPROFIT-PZ: Contains variables found in both 990 and 990EZ filings for all other 501(c) organizations
 * 501CE-NONPROFIT-PC: Contains variables found only in 990 filings for all other 501(c) organizations

+Data for private foundations is undergoing harmonization and will be released at a later date.

 ## Use